rsdoiel/rsdoiel.github.io/blog/2017/12/18/raspbian-stretch-on-amd64.md

 First, I like Raspbian Pixel.
 It was fun on my Pi but on an Intel box with 4Gig RAM it is wicked fast.
 Pixel is currently my favorite flavor of Debian GNU/Linux.
-It is simple, minimal with a consistant UI for an X based system.
+It is simple, minimal with a consistent UI for an X based system.
 Quite lovely.

 If you've got an old laptop you'd like to breath some life into